 Other than the puddle shaped burn patterns and indications of high heat left behind by the fire that killed his three daughters, the only evidence against Willingham were witnesses who claimed he exhibited strange behaviour, a jailhouse snitch who claimed Willingham confessed to him, and an “expert” witness who claimed his Iron Maiden and Led Zeppelin posters, along with a skull and dagger tattoo, could only mean Willingham was a psychopath.

 Willingham was charged with the murder of his three children.
 There is no question that a guilty verdict for this crime in Texas would lead to Willingham’s swift execution.

-At trial, prosecution concocted a story in the absence of a true motive, claiming Cameron killed his babies to cover up abuse that had been occurring in the home.
-This was their story, despite the fact that Willingham’s wife (who had been Christmas shopping at the time of the fire) gave a statement that Cameron had never hurt their children, and that the kids were, in fact, spoiled.
+At trial, the prosecution concocted a story in the absence of a true motive, claiming Cameron killed his babies to cover up abuse that had been occurring in the home.
+This was their story, despite the fact that Willingham’s wife (who had been Christmas shopping at the time of the fire) gave a statement that Cameron had never hurt their children and that the kids were, in fact, spoiled.
 Evidence for said abuse could not be produced.

 Hearsay, strange behaviour and puddle-shaped burn patterns made up the entirety of the case against Willingham and in bloodthirsty Texas, that was enough.
 Willingham was sentenced to die.